Showing all 2 results

 Rated shackles are not a requirement for caravans and trailers under 3.5t.
-A dee shackle must be compatible with the safety chain, and the safety chain must be identified with at least the same capacity as the ATM.
+However, a dee shackle must be compatible with the safety chain, and the safety chain must be identified with at least the same capacity as the ATM.

-Trailers over 2.5t must have two safety chains; each chain must be of the same capacity or exceed the capacity of the ATM.
+Trailers over 2.5t must have two safety chains.
+Further, each chain must be of the same capacity or exceed the loading of the ATM.

-Australian Standards require safety chains on trailers over 3.5t to be connected to your trailer via safety chain holders or approved high tensile links.
-Dee shackles are not an authorized device.
+Australian Standards require safety chains on trailers over 3.5t to be connected to the trailer via safety chain holders or approved high tensile links.
+Dee shackles are not an authorised device and therefore not permitted.